amazon-archives/serverless-retail-workshop/docs/exercise_0.rst

                 :linenos:

                 curl -O https://fishing.serverlessretail.com/files/student-files.zip
-                unzip student-files.zip
+                unzip -o student-files.zip
                 ./tools install
                 ./tools create_ssh_key
                 nvm install

-            At this point you might see something like `v8.12.0 is already installed.`, it is fine to ignore, it means you're on the right track.
+            At this point you might see something like `v10.13.0 is already installed.`, it is fine to ignore, it means you're on the right track.

         .. group-tab:: Manual